What is a CEO Actually Supposed to Do All Day?

 What’s a CEO accountable for?

-In our Growth methodology, the CEO has clear accountabilities in their role.
+In our Growth methodology, the CEO has three clear accountabilities in their role.
 Here’s what they are:

 This accountability is about a whole lot more than big ideas.
 The CEO is responsible for setting the direction of the entire organization—and communicating that vision throughout the company.
 That includes everything from financial targets to social impact to mission and purpose.
 Yes, those aspects will be informed by data and input from your leadership team, but you as CEO are ultimately responsible for setting them and holding the company to reaching them.